Forthcoming workshops 2019-2020:

 THURSDAY 12 MARCH 2020: Distraction Pain and Guided Imagery workshop: Christchurch Hospital, Christchurch New Zealand.

 FRIDAY 13 MARCH 2020: Distraction Pain and Guided Imagery workshop: Christchurch Hospital, Christchurch New Zealand.

 Please click on the above link for a list of Pain and Palliative Care Events hosted by the Royal Marsden Hospital Conference Centre.

 ACT on Stress workshop: Living and working with high-level stress.

 Distraction, Pain and Guided Imagery workshop: Procedural pain and fear in children and adolescents.

-Palliative Care Workshop for Health and Social Care Professionals.
+Emotions, Pain and Stress in Palliative Care Workshop for Health and Social Care Professionals.

 If you would like Dr Bernie Whitaker to speak on managing pain and fear, anxiety, ACT or Palliative Care and Guided Imagery at your conference or event please Contact Here.